CommunistMountain/BalanceModFork/README_new.md

     <li>AUGMENTS:</li>
     <ol>
         <li>(TODO for all new rarity 0 augments, check that they are not present in any augment list, or if they are, check that it's OK to leave them there.
 If not, DELETE.)</li>
         <li>Almost all ship types now have hidden augments (don't take up slots, but are unsellable) that are now unavailable in stores and random rewards, but can be obtained from events.
-All other augments are removed from ships, except Long-Ranged Scanner, and Slug B's new augments.
+All other augments are removed from ships, except Long-Ranged Scanners.
 The consequences of these changes are listed under subpoints:</li>
         <ol>
             <li>Kestrel Cruisers: added hidden Advanced FTL Navigation (which now includes the effects of FTL Jammer and FTL Recharge Booster).</li>
             <ol>